tfoote/design/_includes/contribute/use-git.md

 ##For More Extensive Changes (recommended)

-For more more extensive changes, you will want to:
+For more extensive changes, you will want to:

 1. First fork this repository
+  * This will create a version of the project under your username.
 2. Clone it to your local machine (set up a local copy of the repository)
+  *
 3. Edit it there
+  *
 4. Then propose a pull request
+  *

 The following instructions will lead you through this process.